alexanderjarvis/play-jongo/README.md

 Installation
 -----------

-The project is currently released to a github repository so you will need to add the following to your projects Build.scala
+Add the following to your projects Build.scala

 	val appDependencies = Seq(
-	  "uk.co.panaxiom" %% "play-jongo" % "0.4"
+	  "uk.co.panaxiom" %% "play-jongo" % "0.5.0-jongo0.4"
-	)

-	val main = play.Project(appName, appVersion, appDependencies).settings(
-      resolvers += Resolver.url("My GitHub Play Repository", url("http://alexanderjarvis.github.com/releases/"))(Resolver.ivyStylePatterns)
 	)

 You will need to override the application.conf configuration to specify your MongoDB configuration.